MAMA-MENTOR.

 // PROJECT FEARLESS: ARTivism for Climate Action

-- Season IV wrapped in April 2022 with ‘The House Of ARTivism’, an Earth Day art exhibition showcasing our girls creative self-expression and what they stand for on the earth they stand on.
+- SEASON IV wrapped in April 2022 with ‘The House Of ARTivism’, an Earth Day art exhibition showcasing our girls creative self-expression and what they stand for on the earth they stand on.
 With sponsorship, and creative canvasses (shoes) from VANS.

-- Season II ended with the creation of ‘Fearless Schools For Climate’ - an open-source website and karmic ideas initiative from the brains of 13 fearless girls, to inspire sustainable change in Amsterdam schools and beyond!
+- SEASON II ended with the creation of ‘Fearless Schools For Climate’ - an open-source website and karmic ideas initiative from the brains of 13 fearless girls, to inspire sustainable change in Amsterdam schools and beyond!

-- Season I was lived vicariously through the badass gender fluid form of Global Girl.
+- SEASON I was lived vicariously through the badass gender fluid form of Global Girl.
 We made worm hotels, tested the effects of C02, 3-D printed regnerative agriculture lapel pins, veggie-dyed our own scrap fabrics, made a solar panel circularity cape, tiny angry signs and a huge protest banner...to name but a few weeks of fun we had expressing ourselves.

 // AMSTERDAM LIGHT FESTIVAL: De Nachtloerrrders